PragmaticMates/django-flatpages-i18n/README.md

     ('en', gettext('English')),
 )
 ```

-Don't forget to add an FlatpageFallbackMiddleware into MIDDLEWARE_CLASSES.
+Add the FlatpageFallbackMiddleware at the end of MIDDLEWARE_CLASSES.

 ```python
 MIDDLEWARE_CLASSES = (